John looked befuddled as I took a step downstream and launched another cast bankside, with the long leader and a pair of

 — Shooting the extra line on streamer casts is the main reason that I like the super long and knot-less butt section on the Mono Rig.

 — Some guys don’t like stripping 20# monofilament with their line hand, and they say it’s slippery.
 Man up!
 Just kidding.
 With every strip, I twist my hand a bit.
 That solves the problem.
 But you can also experiment with different butt sections.

 — The sighter is an excellent tool for judging where the streamers are and guiding them through the water.
 Keep the sighter in the rig.

 — The Mono Rig allows you to fish larger flies on a lighter rod.
 A 4 weight rod can handle a 5 inch streamer if it doesn’t also have to handle the weight of a fly line.

-Fishing streamers on the Mono Rig is more natural and intuitive method that brings more control back to the streamer game.
+Fishing streamers on the Mono Rig is a natural and intuitive method that brings more control back to the streamer game.
 It just works.

 Fish hard.
 Get after it.